stvrallen/datasciencecoursera/README.md

 datasciencecoursera
 ===================

 This is my first repo for Coursera.
+This is a demo.